keystonejs/keystone/docs/api/create-list.md

 If not set, or set to `undefined`, it must be provided when creating new items.
 For a 'nullable' field, set `defaultValue: null`.

+`defaultValue` may be a static value, or a function which returns the value / a Promise for the value.

 NOTE: Some types have a pre-configured defaultValue;

 - **Relationship**: `null`